 - Develop measures to bridge the information gap between license holders and government regulators

 The working groups on contracts and on relations with operators continue to be active and members are free to join.
 We are setting up a new group for NOCs, to review appropriate strategies for an energy system in transition.
 If interested, please e-mail us and we will be happy to connect you with the working group you wish to join.

 This Working Group considered practical ways to understand, benchmark and possibly codify procedures to guide government officials who are not fully conversant with detailed costs in upstream petroleum operations.

 Unsticking the Sticky Clauses Working Group

 This working group focuses on helping new producers share experiences and increase their knowledge and leverage in challenging issues of petroleum contracting.
-One central component is creating an annotated library of examples of approaches to tricky contract clauses, complete

 Information Required from